 Apolo's ministry in Toro was very effective and he was satisfied with it.
 But a need for catechists arose in Nyagwaki, near Mount Rwenzori, and Apolo was sent to that area on May 9, 1895.
 But among the Bakonjo in Nyagwaki, Apolo did not think that his work was successful: "I was not happy because no one wanted to be baptized even though they would come and listen to the gospel."
-A few months later, Apolo was called back from Nyagwaki.
-At the same time, the Anglican Church particular religious organization is favored more than any other.
+A few months later, Apolo was called back from Furthermore, we are made sad by the increasing forces that are setting Ugandans one against the other.
+While it is common in Uganda for members of one family to be members of different religious organizations, there is an increasing feeling that one particular religious organization is favored more than any other.
 So much so that in some parts of Uganda, members of Islam, who are in leading positions, are using these positions to coerce Christians into becoming Muslims.